 The broadcast quickly became a trending topic on social media platforms, with clips of the correction being widely shared across various networks.
 The swift spread of the clip demonstrates how quickly on-air errors can circulate in the digital age, where viewers can instantly share and discuss broadcast content.

 The Trump Accounts initiative, which drew Minaj to Washington, is one of several family-focused policies promoted by the Trump administration.
-Supporters argue such programs assist American families in building wealth from an early age, while critics question the initiative’s long-term fiscal sustainability and whether affluent individuals like Minaj should represent initiatives intended to benefit average Americans.
+Supporters argue that such programs assist American families in building wealth from an early age, while critics question the initiative’s long-term fiscal sustainability and whether affluent individuals like Minaj should represent initiatives intended to benefit average Americans.